 and leave.
 Or if they call the police Adrian tells the officers that he

-is acting within the law and, with that settled, informs them about
+is acting within the law and, with that settled, explains why he is an

 another activist already there and the JWs departing.
 Adrian's